bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 I also visualize an object as a table.

-The main difference is that object’s “index” need not be numbers and is not necessarily sequenced.
+The main difference is that object’s “index " need not be numbers and is not necessarily sequenced.

 ![](https://webdevhubcom.files.wordpress.com/2021/03/c8daa-1kvzkd2zrgea_47igw8hq8g.png)